Sofacosta/Currency-Exchanger/README.md

 * Visit the ExhangeRate-API site.
 Input your email address and click the "Get Free Key" button.
 * You'll be prompted to create an account with your email, first name and a password.
 Agree to the terms of use and click "Get Started!".
 You'll be able to access a dashboard that includes your API key as well as your remaining API calls for the month.
 * Place your token in the .env file at the top level of your directory.
+* Start server with command $npm run start
 ## Known Bugs
 * No known bugs
 ## Notes
-* Any reference that I used in building this project
+* A user should be able to enter an amount in US dollars and then specify another currency. and been able to type at least 5 currencies.

 ## License
 * [MIT](https://choosealicense.com/licenses/mit)
 * Copyright 2021 Sofia Acosta